NBA Jam Extreme

-The game was used as the basis for a PlayStation demo game titled "NBA 2Ball", which was based on the NBA's 2Ball competition for the 1998 NBA All-Star Weekend.
-The demo featured rosters from the 1997–98 NBA Season, with each of all 29 NBA teams having three players.
+The game was used as the basis for a PlayStation demo game titled NBA 2Ball, which was based on the NBA's 2Ball competition for the 1998 NBA All-Star Weekend.
+The demo featured rosters from the 1997–98 NBA Season, with each team having three players.
 Acclaim also released a series of follow-ups to Extreme, most of which were more traditional basketball simulations.